Fordalex/google_books_api/README.md

 Allow uses to search their own books.
 Book recommendations for users.
 Book club with a month book to read each month.
 Also, a poll for users to choose the book.
+Help the little guys (Page to shout out smaller authors.)

 ### Improvments